Wait! Before you CALL or EMAIL, read the FAQ!

 Are there speakers you can't fix?

 We’ve had a fair number of speakers sent in that were full of issues; stored energy, breakup, ringing, edge diffraction, phase issues, comb filtering, port chuffing, etc. We’ve even had speakers that had fundamental design flaws.
-You name it, we’ve seen it in both cheap and high-end speakers over the years.
+You name it, we’ve seen it all from both cheap and high-end speakers over the years.

 There are often things we can do to improve some of those speakers and fix some of their issues, but how many parts is it going to take to fix them, and does it make sense?
 Especially for a really cheap or really small speaker full of issues.